 Sasak is a member of the Malayo-Sumbawan branch of the Austronesian language family.
 It is spoken by about 2.1 million people in West Nusa Tenggara province in Lombok in Indonesia, and is closely related to languages spoken on Bali and Sumbawa.

-The are five dialects of Sasak which varying mutually intelligiblity between them: Kuto-Kute (north Sasak), Nggeto-Nggete (northeast Sasak), Meno-Mene (central Sasak), Ngeno-Ngene (central east Sasak and central west Sasak), and Meriaq-Meriku (central south Sasak).
+The are five dialects of Sasak with varying mutually intelligiblity between them: Kuto-Kute (north Sasak), Nggeto-Nggete (northeast Sasak), Meno-Mene (central Sasak), Ngeno-Ngene (central east Sasak and central west Sasak), and Meriaq-Meriku (central south Sasak).